 New sentencing principles

 The Bill changes the factors that a court must consider when making sentencing decisions.
-It proposes a new primary consideration in sentencing, being the protection of the safety of the community, together with a series of secondary considerations that a court must take into account.
+It introduces a new primary consideration in sentencing, being the protection of the safety of the community, together with a series of secondary considerations that a court must take into account.

-The proposed primary consideration is new.
+The primary consideration is new.
 The secondary considerations reflect the current law, but systematise it and make it transparent.

 Community and sector feedback was sought on the reform in two parts.